hyperagon/Tiler/README.md

 # Tiler
 A Tiled Mesh SVG Builder, vibe-coded in 2025-09-24.

-Number of prompts: Around 18+.
+Prompts required: Around 18+.

+## Limitations
 - No Dependencies
-- Pyhon
+- Pyhon script
+- No Holes between Tiles

 ## Arguments
 - **width** and **height** of the **document**